a-johanson/npr-webgl-js/README.md

 # NPR based on WebGL

 This project is a playground for experimenting with non-photorealistic rendering (NPR) techniques in the browser, using WebGL and custom GLSL shaders.
+You can view a static version of the playground [on GitHub Pages](https://a-johanson.github.io/npr-webgl-js/).

 ## Getting Started